sysstat/sysstat/README.md

 * **sa1** collects and stores binary data in the system activity daily data file.
 It is a front end to sadc designed to be run from cron or systemd.
 * **sa2** writes a summarized daily activity report.
 It is a front end to sar designed to be run from cron or systemd.
 * **sadf** displays data collected by sar in multiple formats (CSV, XML, JSON, etc.) and can be used for data exchange with other programs.
 This command can also be used to draw graphs for the various activities collected by sar using SVG (Scalable Vector Graphics) format.

+Default sampling interval is 10 minutes but this can be changed of course (it can be as small as 1 second).

 #### System statistics collected by sar:
 - Input / Output and transfer rate statistics (global, per device, per partition and per network filesystem)